ervinarosaa/ervinarosaa/README.md

 I am **Ervina Rosa Aulia**🌸

-A 5th semester student of the Information Systems at UPN "Veteran" East Java💻

-I have a knack for organizing and managing finances for student organizations. 💰
+A 6th semester student of the Information Systems at UPN "Veteran" East Java.
+I have a knack for organizing and managing finances for student organizations.

-I am excited to share that I am currently part of the Independent Study program at Bangkit Academy Batch 2 as a cloud computing cohort ☁️.

 If you want to connect, feel free to follow my [LinkedIn](https://www.linkedin.com/in/ervinarosaaulia/) account! 🌐

 ### Github Statistic
 <p align="left">